 “I didn’t think that hill was ever going to end!” she exclaimed.

-Turns out she was the last of the riders I had seen earlier, and she had turned around right after seeing me, and had been climbing just behind me.
+Turns out she was the last of the riders I had seen earlier, and she had turned around right after seeing me, climbing just behind me.
 As the two riders waited for their companions, a few of which were way, way behind, I decided to ride on by myself, even though it would have been nice to have company back to Sedona.
-But I figured they would turn out to be faster than me on the descents, (I don’t like riding fast downhill all that much — I’d rather live to ride another day), and even if they weren’t, I might get dropped on the flats.
+But I figured they would turn out to be faster than me on the descents, (I don’t like riding fast downhill all that much — I’d rather live to ride another day).
 If perchance they caught up with me, well so much the better.
 I’d have company at least for a while.

 I clipped into the pedals and cranked out of the parking lot.
 It was 2 pm.